 - Loans from family/friends: How much do you think you could ask for?

 Given all this information you’ve just thought through, you can now more accurately answer this: How many paychecks can you go without before you use up all your alternatives (and, literally, have to think about moving into your mother’s house)?

 Pssst: Check out this post to get your free unemployment kit checklist.
 If I were you, I’d print it out and leave it at your desk at work in case this ever happens to you!
 It’s happened 4 times to us.

 Oooohhh, this one’s juicy.

-And yet, so very, very important.
+And yet, so very, very important (why might it be important to track your net worth?
+The answer will surprise you.).
 I mean, you want to know you’re headed in the right direction to financial well-being, right?